2022 Invercargill mayoral election: Background

 Ian Pottinger, a city councillor since 2010, announced his candidacy on 3 May 2022.
 He said he would not seek re-election to the council.
 He had considered running in 2019, but decided the time wasn't right then.
 He withdrew on 8 August and decided to run for re-election to the council.
 He endorsed Nobby Clark.

-Rebecca Amundsen, a city councillor since 2013, announced her candidacy on 20 May.
+Becs Amundsen, a city councillor since 2013, announced her candidacy on 20 May.
 She would have concurrently run for re-election to the council.
 She was appointed deputy mayor by Shadbolt in 2017.
 She then challenged Shadbolt for the mayoralty in 2019, but placed third.
 Amundsen withdrew on 8 August, citing the growing pool of candidates as her reason and stating that she did not want to contribute to the success of a "worst-case scenario" candidate.
 She will continue to run for re-election to the council.

 Nobby Clark, a city councillor since 2019 and deputy mayor since 2020, announced his candidacy on 30 May.
 He will not seek re-election to the council.
 He was the highest polling candidate in 2019, with 10,802 votes (more than the mayor with 9,672).
 He had previously said a year prior that he would not run for any office, and had even intended to resign early as deputy in March before being convinced not to by Shadbolt.
 Prior to being elected to council, Clark was spokesman of the Invercargill Ratepayers Advocacy Group.
 Upon Clark's announcement, Shadbolt once again decried the council as toxic and put out a plea to the public that if they won't re-elect him, they should elect someone completely new.
 In June, Clark announced the formation of a group of council candidates he would run alongside, unusual for local Invercargill elections.
 The group would mostly consist of new candidates, though incumbent councillor Allan Arnold was among them.
 This ticket was revealed in July to be called "Let's Go Invercargill".